sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 # Materials on logic and theorem proving

-Upon the request of a colleague, I list up some introductory materials on logic (and some also on theorem proving).
+Upon the request of a colleague, I list up some introductory materials on logic (and some also on automated theorem proving).
 The choices are very personal.

 **Lean's 'Logic and Proof' manuscript by Avigad, Lewis and van Doorn.**